 Cost: Free Trial. $4.99 to

 Trail Wallet is designed for those vacationing on a budget.
-We use it to track all of our nomadic expenses in real time.
+We use it to track all of our nomadic expenses in real-time.
 Once set up it is easy to categorize all our expenses in seconds.
 We make a purchase, type in the cost of the purchase, add a brief description, and then pick the category it falls under.
 The date is listed automatically but can be changed if needed.
 We can see where our money goes instantly.
-It is how we report our expenses on this website.
-It creates the pie-chart automatically.
-The really nice thing is that it can automatically change currency for the user.
-When we were traveling through Canada we would input the Canadian amount spent and it would automatically use the current exchange rate to give us the amount spent in US dollars.
+The really nice thing is that you can easily input an expense in the local currency while traveling and the app will calculate the expense so you can easily see the total in your own currency.
+For example, while we were traveling through the Canadian Rockies we would input the Canadian amount spent and it would automatically use the current exchange rate to give us the amount spent in US dollars.

 Life on the road doesn’t lend itself easily to watching traditional television.
 Some full-timers carry around antennas for broadcast TV but that isn’t for us.
 Netflix is a better source of entertainment than network shows anyways.
 The Netflix app is especially nice as it allows episodes of shows to be downloaded for viewing later when we are away from data.